A primer on optimal transport for causal inference with observational data: The foundation: structural models, counterfactuals, and the monotone rearrangement

 \section{The foundation: structural models, counterfactuals, and the monotone rearrangement}

 This section analyzes how optimal transportation allows for the identification of causal effects while accounting for individual heterogeneity.
 In fact, I show how ideas from optimal transportation, in particular the \emph{monotone rearrangement}, have built the foundation for models and assumptions in this area and how this insight can be used for generalizations and to develop new methods.
+In this section and the next, $X$ denotes the treatment (or endogenous variable), $Y$ the outcome, and $U$ the unobservable.